NCDungeon/AntiClock/README.md

 # Credits

-This plugin was developed by @astroorbis
+This plugin was developed by [AstroOrbis](https://github.com/astroorbis)